Mexico Population 2016

-The population of Mexico currently is 124,402,758.
-Females dominate the country with 63,072,199, which accounts for 50.7%, while males are 61,330,560, which accounts for 49.3% of the total population.
+The population of Mexico currently is 123.8 million.
+Females accounts for 50.7% of the population, while males account for 49.3% of the total population.
 It is noted, though, that the majority of people migrate from Mexico to the United States to provide labor for the North American country.
 The country had 947,345 births last year, which translates to 2,768 births taking place each day.
 240,677 deaths occurred last year, which is roughly 707 deaths in a single day.
 The population growth this year is 546,239, which is a 1,616 population growth each day.
 A baby is born in Mexico every 14.36 seconds which accounts for 250.7 babies born in one hour.
 Every 56.53 seconds, one person loses their life in Mexico which translates to 63.7 people dying every hour.

 Mexico Population History

 Mexico has displayed a positive population growth over the past seven decades.
 The population has quadrupled between 1933 and 1980 and has had its ups in years like in 1950, where the growth was 4.6%, and in 1970, where it recorded 7.2%.
 However, it has had its downs as well like in the year 1960 where the growth rate was only 0.4%.
 However, the growth rate over the past seven decades has translated to an average of 3% per annual growth rate.
 After 1980, the population growth displayed a steady decrease of less than 3% per year.
 This subsequently dropped to less than 2% in the late 1980s and 90s and reached an all-time low of 1% or below in 2004.
 Migration from Mexico and a decrease in the fertility rate of women has been blamed for the consecutive drops over the years.

 Mexico Life Expectancy